How to hire a physical therapist?

 License & practice guidelines

-The physical therapy field is growing in salary and demand, along with the quantity of unfilled job positions.
+The physical therapy field is experiencing growth in both salary and demand, alongside an increase in unfilled job positions.
 The U.S. Bureau of Labor Statistics projects a strong employment outlook for Physical Therapists and says it will grow by 15% between 2022 and 2032, much faster than the average for all occupations.
 The demand for Physiotherapists in states like California, Texas, New York, Florida, and Pennsylvania is very high, with the highest employment levels for Physical Therapists.

 Here is a quick checklist to refer to when hiring a physical therapist for your facility.